toaderflorin/florintoader/_posts/2017-02-18-curing-hiv.markdown

 So why it’s so hard to cure HIV?
 There are two reasons:

-1. It’s an RNA virus, which means it’s molecule is a lot more chemically unstable than that of a DNA virus, because it only has one strand.
+1. It’s an RNA virus, which means it’s molecule is a lot more unstable chemically than that of a DNA virus, because it only has one strand.
 2. Natural virus reservoirs in the body.

 DNA is made out of two RNA strands.
 The nitrogenous bases G, U, A and C that make up the DNA and encode the genetic information are complementary (G attracts U and A attracts C), forming a more rigid structure than you have with RNA.
 It’s more stable for the same reason why a stool with four legs is more stable than a stool with two legs, in case you are wondering.
-With DNA, genetic information is sort of backed up(because there are two copies) so it’s a lot harder to get data corruption (mutations).
+With DNA, genetic information is duplicated so it’s a lot harder to get data corruption (mutations).

 Number 1 is also the reason we have a Hepatitis B vaccine (it’s a DNA virus), and we don’t have a Hepatitis C vaccine (which is RNA).
 The virus is simply able to outsmart your typical vaccine.